-In 1949 Laos gained its independence from France but was mired in civil conflict for the next few decades, meaning the nascent film industry never got a chance to develop.
-Films that did get a release in Laos were mainly propaganda which promoted the interests of Laos’ royalist and communist groups.
+In 1949 Laos gained independence from France, but the country was mired in civil conflicts for the next few decades, meaning the nascent film industry never got a chance to develop.
+Films that did open in Laos were mainly propaganda for royalist and communist groups.
 After the communist government seized power in 1975, the only films made were about their triumph against foreign enemies.
-There was a lack of independent film making due to the paucity of funding, equipment and the repressive policies of the communist government.
+There was a lack of independent filmmaking due to the paucity of funding and equipment , and the repressive policies of the communist government.

-However after decades of largely ignoring the film industry the government is showing more interest in the industry.
-Good Morning, Luang Prabang (2008) is the first privately funded film to be made in Laos for more than 30 years.
-Thai director, Sakchai Deenan, and Laotian, Anousone Sirisackda, carefully considered the story, as they were aware that they needed to submit the script to the Ministry of Culture to gain the government’s approval.
+However, after decades of largely ignoring the film industry the government is currently showing more interest.
+Good Morning, Luang Prabang was the first privately funded film to be made in Laos for more than thirty years.
+Co-directors Sakchai Deenan and Anousone Sirisackda, a Thai and Laotian respectively, carefully considered the story, as they were aware that they needed to submit the script to the Ministry of Culture to gain the government’s approval.

-‘We wanted a soft storyline so it would not be too hard to get approval from the Lao government,’ said Sakchai Deenan.
-In order to shoot the film a member of the government was constantly on set in order to ensure that Laotian culture was portrayed appropriately.
+“We wanted a soft storyline so it would not be too hard to get approval from the government,” Deenan said.
+A member of the government constantly attended the shoot to ensure that Laotian culture was portrayed appropriately.
 A number of scenes were cut as they were considered to be controversial.

 Sorn starts to want to know more about his Laotian father’s family and ends up returning to his childhood home.
 The family that remained in Laos welcomes Sorn warmly even though he has not seen them for over ten years.
 Sorn falls for Noi and starts to feel a part of Laos.

 The film is also an attempt to reinforce bonds between Laos and Thailand, which have been strained due to Thailand’s ties with the West.
-The Thai comedy Mak Teh (Lucky Losers) made fun of the Lao national football team, leading Laotian diplomats to complain; consequently the film’s release was cancelled.
-The Laotian authorities also complained about an episode of The Thai soap opera Mekong Love Song, in which a Thai actor drops Lao’s national flower, the frangipani, into the river whilst yearning for his lover.
+The Thai comedy Mak Teh (Lucky Losers) made fun of the Lao national football team, leading Laotian diplomats to complain.
+Consequently, the film’s release was cancelled.
+The Laotian authorities also complained about an episode of the Thai soap opera Mekong Love Song, in which a Thai actor drops Lao’s national flower, the frangipani, into the river while yearning for his lover.
 This episode was not aired as a result.

-‘It’s a small movie,’ he continues, ‘We didn’t have much money, so we hit the road and shot our scenes along the way.
-Sometimes we just knocked on a stranger’s door and asked if we could shoot a scene in their house, and wherever we shot it became an event for the whole town.’
+“It’s a small movie,” he continued.
+‘We didn’t have much money, so we hit the road and shot our scenes along the way.
+Sometimes we just knocked on a stranger’s door and asked if we could shoot a scene in their house, and wherever we shot it became an event for the whole town.”

-Ananda Everingham wants the film to be shown internationally at festivals.
-‘The project is very art-house and was shot on a very tight budget over 13 days,’ he says.
-‘But I feel very patriotic about it because it’s the first independent movie in so long.
-It’s really a landmark for Laos.’
+Everingham said he wanted the film to be shown internationally at festivals.
+‘The project is very art-house, but I feel very patriotic about it because it’s the first independent movie in so long.
+It’s really a landmark for Laos.